[Page f.14r]

 Which on that April morn I heard.

-Yet Oh, how different that voice20
+Yet Oh, how different that voice

 That ‘bade the very hills rejoice!